 In coordination with various nonprofit and government partners, CSAH staff coordinate access to community resources and referrals for service

-CSAH coordinate a large one-day resource fair for homeless individuals each year.
-All homeless community service providers and congregations, businesses, government entities, and others interested in serving offer free goods and support services for homeless individuals who attend the fair.
+CSAH coordinates a large one-day resource fair for individuals experiencing homelessness each year.
+All homeless community service providers and congregations, businesses, government entities, and others interested in offering free goods and support services attend the fair.

 CSAH provides overall leadership and support for the Homeless Continuum of Care (CoC) in Chatham County, Georgia.
 The CoC is led by a community board.
 Nonprofit agencies providing supportive services to homeless individuals and families are members of the CoC.
 Services includes emergency shelter, supportive housing, food, clothing, health care, and case management.
 CSAH also writes and secures the annual U.S. Department of Housing and Urban Development (HUD) funding request for the Chatham County CoC.
-In 2017, these funds were allocated to six organizations in the amount of $3,389,764.
+To learn more about the CoC, please visit the Chatham County CoC website.